BFO-ontology/BFO-2020/src/owl/README.md

+# bfo-core.owl

+This directory contains the Web Ontology Language (OWL) implementation of BFO, specifically, [OWL2](https://www.w3.org/TR/owl2-overview/).
+As the file name suggests, this is the foundational implementation for any extensions of BFO implemented in OWL 2, such as those found in the temporal extensions directory.

 ## Directory Structure

-This directory contains the owl file for the Basic Formal Ontology, serialized in RDF/XML.
+* bfo-core.owl corresponds to [ISO/IEC 21838‑2](https://www.iso.org/obp/ui/#iso:std:iso-iec:21838:-2:ed-1:v1:en) A.1.2-3, formatted as RDF/XML.
+* bfo-core.ofn correspond to [ISO/IEC 21838‑2](https://www.iso.org/obp/ui/#iso:std:iso-iec:21838:-2:ed-1:v1:en) A.1.2-3, formatted as Functional-Style Syntax.